 Electrical works

 The building regulations set out overall criteria and requirements to ensure electrical safety in and around the home.
-The link to the planning portal below includes guidelines for validating this type of work.
+The planning portal includes guidelines for validating this type of work.

 Electrical work you carry out in your home, garden, garage, shed and other storage buildings may need to comply with building regulations – these are called notifiable works.
 Some examples of notifiable and non-notifiable works are: